 Test your rain gear before use, and apply suitable sealant sprays or other repairs as needed.

-You must provide both a top and bottom warmth layer.
+Bring both a top and bottom warmth layer.
 They do not have to match (a coat on top, and polypro under your pants on the bottom) but both must be present.

 Do not be confused by names.
 A rain "parka" is not a warmth layer item, but a rain shell and does not fill this requirement.

-This and other warm gear is required as weather is unpredictable.
+Weather is unpredictable.
 Even in summer there can be surprising cold snaps.
 It may be that at the start of the event, this equipment is not required, but you should bring it with you until you get such word, and consider bringing additional cold weather clothing, such as both a layer to wear under your uniform and a warm coat.

 Cold Weather Hat

 A cold weather hat is suggested.
 This will typically be a fleece watch cap in black but the helmet liner is also a good choice.

 If you wish to make your required Patrol Cap an insulated version, with ear flaps, that may serve both purposes, but it will be too hot for warm days then.

 You must bring a complete sleep system, consisting of a sleeping bag suitable for use in below-freezing conditions, and a waterproof cover such as a bivy sack to keep it dry.